clover402/one-piece/reading/Clean Code.md

 kind, we often find ourselves wanting a particular item from that collection.
 When I find that happening, I will often wrap the particular implementation in a more abstract method or class.
 That gives me a couple of interesting advantages.
-&nbsp;&nbsp;I can implement the functionality now with something simple, say a hash map, but since now all the references to that search are covered by my little abstraction, I can change the implementation any time I want.
-I can go forward quickly while preserving my ability to change later.
+&nbsp;&nbsp;I can implement the functionality(功能) now with something simple, say a hash map, but since now all the references to that search are covered by my little abstraction, I can change the implementation any time I want.
+I can go forward quickly while preserving(保留，维持) my ability to change later.
-&nbsp;&nbsp;In addition, the collection abstraction often calls my attention to what’s “really” going on, and keeps me from running down the path of implementing arbitrary collection behavior when all I really need is a few fairly simple ways of finding what I want.
+&nbsp;&nbsp;In addition, the collection abstraction often calls my attention to what’s “really” going on, and keeps me from running down the path of implementing arbitrary(任意的，随心所欲的) collection behavior when all I really need is a few fairly simple ways of finding what I want.
-&nbsp;&nbsp;Reduced duplication, high expressiveness, and early building of simple abstractions.
+&nbsp;&nbsp;**Reduced duplication, high expressiveness, and early building of simple abstractions.**
 That’s what makes clean code for me.*
 &nbsp;&nbsp;&nbsp;&nbsp; --Ron Jeffries(author of Extreme Programming Installed and Extreme ProgrammingAdventures in C#)